Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-keyframe-animation-floating-blocks.md

 Nothing exciting, right? 🤷‍♂️
 We need a container, a particle list, and some particles (li's).

-Next up the css that makes this magic happen.
+Next up is the css that makes this magic happen.

 ## CSS animated floating blocks